-It’s episode four of Leader Talk!
-This episode, we had the opportunity to sit down with the insightful and inspirational Liz Jones, Chief Executive Officer at Lotus Doors.
+Welcome back to Leader Talk!
+In episode 4, we had the opportunity to sit down with Liz Jones, Chief Executive Officer at Lotus Doors.

 As a highly experienced business leader, Liz has delivered large scale, strategically critical outcomes for organisations.
 As a consultant for some of Australia’s largest manufacturers and distributors, she has a diverse knowledge base to share with all SMEs.

-In our chat this week, Liz shares the importance of being a values-based leader, encouraging diversity of thought in the workplace, and the idea that performance isn’t a dirty word.
-We know that every small to medium-sized business will benefit monumentally from our conversation.
+In our chat, Liz shares the importance of being a values-based leader, encouraging diversity of thought in the workplace, and how performance isn’t a dirty word.

 Values-based leadership – why it’s important and how to incorporate it